-Texas to open COVID-19 vaccinations to all adults next week - KVIA
+Texas to open Covid-19 vaccinations to all adults next week - KVIA

-EL PASO, Texas (KVIA) -- All adults in Texas will be eligible to receive a COVID-19 vaccine beginning Monday, March 29, according to the Department of State Health Services.
+AUSTIN, Texas (KVIA) -- All adults in Texas will be eligible to receive a COvid-19 vaccine beginning Monday, March 29, according to the Department of State Health Services.

 The department said in a press release that the state’s Expert Vaccine Allocation Panel recommended opening vaccination to everyone who falls under the current Food and Drug Administration emergency use authorizations to protect as many Texans as possible.